 Annual in-service training is provided to all campus police officers.
-Officers attend training in a wide variety of specialized topics such as alcohol and drug education, trauma informed sexual assault investigations, active shooter response, legal update classes, and many other subjects.
+Officers attend training in a wide variety of specialized topics such as alcohol and drug education, trauma informed sexual assault investigations, active shooter/active threat response, legal update classes, and many other subjects.
+Officers are certified as First Responders and trained in First Aid and CPR.

-The Department maintains a close working relationship with the Easton Police Department and exchanges information relative to criminal activity.
+The Department maintains a good working relationship with the Massachusetts State Police and with the local Easton Police Department.
+Stonehill College Police and Easton Police exchange information relative to criminal activity.
 Stonehill College does not have any written of formal agreements (including written agreements for the investigation of criminal incidents) with local or state police.

-Stonehill does not have any off-campus student organizations, such as fraternities or sororities that are officially recognized by the College.
+Stonehill does not have any noncampus student organizations, such as fraternities or sororities that are officially recognized by the College.
 The College relies on its close working relationship with local law enforcement agencies to receive information about criminal incidents which involve Stonehill College students.
 Violations of law committed off campus by Stonehill College students, and brought to the attention of Stonehill College Campus Police Department, will be forwarded to the Dean of Students for review and potential action.